-Restorative Justice style meetings take place to resolve issues between students. .
+Restorative Justice style meetings take place to resolve issues between students.

-Suspensions are kept to a minimum, as far as possible - a meeting with students and parents/carers takes place following suspension to re-establish expectations and agree any necessary support.
+A meeting with students and parents/carers takes place following suspension to re-establish expectations and agree any necessary support.

-5. Section 3: Site Accessibility
+6. Site Accessibility

 Responsibility for this section of the Access Plan lies jointly with the Principal, SENCo and the Facilities Manager, with contributions from a range of professionals supporting the school and from individuals within the school.